Munsa: Earthworks

 The Munsa earthworks are the second largest in Uganda and are believed to have been created between AD 1400 and 1650.
 They consist of a series of ditches Bikekete Hill, a granite outcrop with rock shelters.
 The ditches vary in depth from 10 to 15 ft and width from 6 to 10 ft.
 The innermost ditch, Trench A, surrounds Bikigete Hill.
 The outermost ditch, Trench C, was originally interpreted as a defense feature to protect site inhabitants from hostile invaders, but it has since been shown that the ditches would offer little protection against people wanting to gain entry into the site.
 Another theory that has been suggested by Robertshaw is that the outer ditch was used to prevent elephants from entering the site.
 The area between Trench C and the interior Trench B is large enough for plant cultivation and for livestock.

 Interpretation and significance

-Before the discovery of the evidence provided by this site, archaeologists longed to understand the development of the society and socio-economic changes within Uganda.
-The discovery of human burials, food production, iron-working, and earthworks suggested that Munsa may have once been a forested region supporting high densities of herbivores.
-Evidence at this site also supports archeological evidence of early cultivation.
+The discovery of human burials, food production, iron-working, and earthworks provide key sources of information regarding the history of the Great Lakes region.
+Evidence at this site also supports archaeological evidence of early cultivation of bananas while pollen cores suggest large amounts of herbivores, such as cattle.
+Meanwhile, the large earthwork structures would have taken thousands of person-hours to complete, likely indicating some form of social or political organisation.

 The remains at Munsa also provide an unparalleled opportunity to consider iron production in the context of habitation, burials, and other broader archaeological features.
-It is likely too that further furnaces remain undiscovered at Munsa.
-To maximise the potential of the iron working remains at Munsa, it is desirable to return to the site to undertake further excavation and systematic sampling of the iron working remains with a view to conducting a range of archaeometallurgical analyses.
+Population migration in the area has often been associated with iron production.
+Ore would often be obtained from distant locations facilitating contact between different groups of people.
+It is likely that further furnaces remain undiscovered at Munsa, though further excavation and research is required.